 - P.O.V.
 Sequel: The first act of the movie covers the events of the final two episodes of the Robotech series from the perspective of the Robotech Expeditionary Force.

-- Spiritual Successor: Although Shadow Chronicles retcons all versions of Robotech Two The Sentinels out of existence, the Prelude to the Shadow Chronicles miniseries also functions as a continuation of the Eternity/Academy comic version; it even begins at the last panel of the last published Sentinels comic.
+- Spiritual Successor: Although Shadow Chronicles retcons all versions of Robotech II: The Sentinels out of existence, the Prelude to the Shadow Chronicles miniseries also functions as a continuation of the Eternity/Academy comic version; it even begins with a flashback to a major event of the last published Sentinels issue.

 - The Nth Doctor: Ariel, during the original Robotech New Generation series had the same voice actor as Scott's late fiancé Marlene.
 The voice change for Shadow Chronicles wasn't due to the unavailability of the original actor.
 In fact, she made a cameo appearance as a ghostly image of Marlene.
 According to Word of God, her change of voice was voluntary on Ariel's part as acceptance of her true identity as Invid Princess Ariel.
 The casting change was brought about due to a misinterpretation of the original Japanese scene where Scott initially sees an imaginary image of Marlene in Ariel's place when he first encounters her in danger.
 This was interpreted to indicate that he took her as a dead ringer for Marlene, and that she somehow had the same voice, thus the attraction.
 Recently, that scene has been reinterpreted as a form of post traumatic stress disorder on Scott's part.
 He simply saw a young woman about the same age as Marlene being victimized, thus his move to protect her.
 She was not originally given the name of Stick Bernard's dead girlfriend.
 Her name was Aisha both before and after her reveal as an Invid.
 The actual meaning of the scene was made clear by the original Japanese Mospeada writers who also commented that the Robotech translation turned Stick Bernard's attraction to Aisha into something creepy.